How Long Does Therapy Take? What to Expect from Trauma Therapy

 AF-EMDR helps your brain reprocess traumatic memories that have become ‘stuck,’ while also addressing the attachment disruptions that often occur with childhood trauma.
 During AF-EMDR sessions, you focus on a traumatic memory while engaging in bilateral stimulation (typically eye movements, but sometimes tapping or auditory tones).
 This process helps your brain integrate the traumatic experience in a healthier way, reducing its emotional charge.

 What makes AF-EMDR particularly effective for childhood trauma is its focus on attachment.
-Many childhood traumas involve disruptions in the relationship with caregivers—the very people who should have provided safety and security.
+Many childhood traumas involve disruptions in the relationship with caregivers—the very people who we needed to provide safety and security.
 AF-EMDR addresses both the traumatic events and the attachment wounds that resulted.

 Unlike traditional talk therapy, AF-EMDR doesn’t require you to describe your trauma in detail or relive it extensively.
 This makes it particularly effective for people who have difficulty talking about their experiences.